AandersonL/DonkeyKong/README.md

-Simple remake of Super Mario writed in Java
+Simple remake of Donkey Kong writed in Java